Fiveable

 The chords built on the first and fourth scale degrees are minor chords, and the chords built on the third, and seventh scale degrees are major chords.
 The chord built on the third scale degree is a diminished chord.

-For example, in the key of A minor, the diatonic are A minor seventh (i), B half-diminished seventh (iiø), C major seventh (III), D minor seventh (iv), E major seventh (V), F major seventh (VI), and G major seventh (vii°).
+For example, in the key of A minor, the diatonic seventh chords are A minor seventh (i), B half-diminished seventh (iiø), C major seventh (III), D minor seventh (iv), E major seventh (V), F major seventh (VI), and G major seventh (vii°).

 Notice that just like when we learned triads, we raise the seventh when we write the dominant chord and the vii chord, but not for the i chord or the III chord.
 We usually don’t raise the sixth because the raised sixth has a melodic function – not a harmonic function.